elleech/java_pitt/INFSCI2140/HW_INFSCI2140_1_src/README.md

 ### PreProcessData.TrectextCollection:

 - Constructor: Init BufferedReader
 - nextDocument: Retrun a HashMap of DOCNO-TEXT pair

 ### PreProcessData.TrecwebCollection:

 - Constructor: Init BufferedReader
 - nextDocument: Retrun a HashMap of DOCNO-TEXT pair
 - removeHTMLTags: Return a clear version of text

 ### PreProcessData.TextTokenizer:

 - Constructor: Init StringTokenizer
 - nextWord: Return an array of tokenized char or null if it's the end of document

 ### PreProcessData.TextNormalizer:

 - lowercase: Return an array of lowercase char
 - stem: Return a String of stemmed char array

 ### PreProcessData.StopwordsRemover

 - Constructor: Read and store stop words for further use

-- isStopword: Determine the input is a stop word or not
+- isStopword: Check if the input is a stop word or not

 ## Environment Configuration